Eugenia Argiewicz: Early life

 Eugenia Argiewicz was born in Warsaw.
 Her father sold military uniforms.
-She started studying music as a small child, and trained with violinist Eugène Ysaÿe in Brussels.
+She began studying music in childhood, and trained with violinist Eugène Ysaÿe in Brussels.
 Her brother Artur Argiewicz was also a noted violinist, and they sometimes performed together.
 Artur and their mother also moved to San Francisco.
 Another brother, Bernard, was a professional cellist based in Detroit and Philadelphia.

 Career

-Argiewicz performed in major European cities as a girl.
+Argiewicz performed in major European cities in her youth.
 She moved to the United States in the 1910s.
 She was a soloist with the Seattle Symphony, In 1917 she accompanied British cellist May Mukle when she performed in Sacramento, and in the 1924–1925 season she played violin in the San Francisco Symphony.
 "Mme.
 Bem is intense and emotional," commented one Los Angeles reviewer in 1918, "but plays with a musicianly manner and her style is fresh and invigorating."

 Argiewicz and her husband led the Stanislas Bem Little Orchestra, which performed at San Francisco's Whitcomb Hotel; they were among the first musicians to perform on KFRC radio when it began broadcasting in 1924, from the roof of the same hotel.
 They also played in a chamber trio with pianist Vladimir Shavitch, until she was replaced in 1918.
 She also played ragtime music.